diaghilev/under-the-radar/README.md

-# 25 Custom Job Tweets a Day
+## 25 Custom Job Tweets a Day

-## Introduction
+### Introduction

-The purpose of this project is to serve 25 job-related tweets a day using search parameters that are customizable by the user.
+The purpose of this project is to serve 25 job-related tweets a day with search parameters that are customizable by the user.

+[Image of interface]

-## Project Files
+### Project Files
 - app
     - main.py - The main ETL script.
         - Fetches data from the Twitter API